EVENT DETAILS

 The inclusion of technologies in experiential education presents significant opportunities to engage students in experiential learning in ways that may not be possible (or are less accessible) in a typical classroom environment.
 Technology innovations can also be intimidating to consider when unfamiliar.

-Through this panel, we will hear from our colleagues who are using technology in many ways with experiential pedagogies.
-Please join Dr. Richard Arias-Hernández (moderator), Christine D’Onofrio, Dr. Fatemeh Salehian Kia and Dr. Nina Hewitt to learn about approaches, experiences and practices.
+Through this panel, we heard from our colleagues who are using technology in many ways with experiential pedagogies.
+Dr. Richard Arias-Hernández (moderator), Christine D’Onofrio, Dr. Fatemeh Salehian Kia and Dr. Nina Hewitt discussed their approaches, experiences and practices to experiential pedagogies.

 About the Keynote Speaker